Decretum/bloons/README.md

 Ideas that are not yet implemented that I would like to implement:

-- More bloon types
--- Blimps that may need its own class and needs to be able to rotate based on its direction

 - Regen and camo bloon functionality
 -- Need to figure out which towers shouldn't detect camo bloons...
 Probably just Marisa and Youmu but idk lol -- Regen should probably wait after the "Have bloons potentially spawn multiple lesser bloons"